Ion chromatography: Industrial applications

-Since 1975 ion chromatography has been widely used in many branches of industry.
-The main beneficial advantages are reliability, very good accuracy and precision, high selectivity, high speed, high separation efficiency, and low cost of consumables.
+Since 1975, ion chromatography has been widely used in many branches of industry.
+The main advantages are reliability, very good accuracy and precision, high selectivity, high speed, high separation efficiency, and low cost of consumables.
 The most significant development related to ion chromatography are new sample preparation methods; improving the speed and selectivity of analytes separation; lowering of limits of detection and limits of quantification; extending the scope of applications; development of new standard methods; miniaturization and extending the scope of the analysis of a new group of substances.
 Allows for quantitative testing of electrolyte and proprietary additives of electroplating baths.
 It is an advancement of qualitative hull cell testing or less accurate UV testing.
 Ions, catalysts, brighteners and accelerators can be measured.
 Ion exchange chromatography has gradually become a widely known, universal technique for the detection of both anionic and cationic species.
 Applications for such purposes have been developed, or are under development, for a variety of fields of interest, and in particular, the pharmaceutical industry.
 The usage of ion exchange chromatography in pharmaceuticals has increased in recent years, and in 2006, a chapter on ion exchange chromatography was officially added to the United States Pharmacopia-National Formulary (USP-NF).
 Furthermore, in 2009 release of the USP-NF, the United States Pharmacopia made several analyses of ion chromatography available using two techniques: conductivity detection, as well as pulse amperometric detection.
 Majority of these applications are primarily used for measuring and analyzing residual limits in pharmaceuticals, including detecting the limits of oxalate, iodide, sulfate, sulfamate, phosphate, as well as various electrolytes including potassium, and sodium.
 In total, the 2009 edition of the USP-NF officially released twenty eight methods of detection for the analysis of active compounds, or components of active compounds, using either conductivity detection or pulse amperometric detection.